SVDDChallenge/CtrSVDD2024_Baseline/README.md

 ```bash
 python train.py --base_dir {Where the data is} --gpu {GPU ID} --encoder {Encoder Type} --batch_size {Batch size}
 ```
+You can use `--load_from` flag to resume training.

 After training, you can evaluate your model using the following command:
 ```bash